josenestorpardoherrera/PersonalSite/content/project/testing-setup-board.md

 **Video**

-This video shows an general overview of this project.
+This video shows a general overview of this project.
 {{< youtube 6NIOfg20Uvg >}}